 Description: <string>

 Definition: The user sets the value of BCI_State to either “Off” or ”Training” on the calls to the Tx and Rx AMI_Init.
 The values of BCI_State sent to the Tx and Rx executable models shall be the same for both the Tx and Rx AMI_Init.

-BCI_State must be present if BCI_Protocol is present.

 Usage Rules: If the BCI_State is “Off” on the calls to Tx and Rx AMI_Init, both the Tx and Rx executable models will not read or generate files in the BCI_ID namespace.
 The values of BCI_Protocol, BCI_GetWave_Block_UI or BCI_Training_UI shall be ignored by the executable models.
 Executable models receiving BCI_State “Off” and subsequently returning BCI_State shall return BCI_State “Off”.